 The torch song “Mean to Me” is perhaps the most familiar of the many pieces resulting from the collaboration of composer Fred E. Ahlert and lyricist Roy Turk.
 Whereas many dance bands’ versions of this comparatively morose song are paradoxically upbeat, Elsie Carlisle’s version is marked by considerable pathos and fidelity to the sentiments of the lyrics.
 As is often the case with Elsie’s renditions of popular music, there is a dramatic element present in her “Mean to Me” that sets it aside from other recordings.

-It is said that the censors, who were very active in the Lord Chamberlain’s office in those days, vetoed the issue of further copies when the dreadful deed was discovered.
-The subsequent fine reportedly put Dominion out of business.
+It is said that the censors, who were very active in the Lord Chamberlain’s office in those days, vetoed the issue of further copies when the dreadful deed [i.e. the issuing of Dominion C-307] was discovered.
+The subsequent fine reportedly put Dominion out of business.1

 True or false, this is a story that people like to repeat.
-They look at their coveted copies of Dominion C 307 with their simple black-and-white labels and want to see them as precious contraband.
+They look at their coveted copies of Dominion C-307 with their simple black-and-white or more elaborate red labels (depending on the date of issue) and see them as precious contraband.
 They take delight in listening to the risqué disc and feel a sudden, intimate connection to a supposedly historical scandal.
 The suggestion that “My Man o’ War” is not just naughty but criminally transgressive evokes the common motif of the subversive artist taking on a repressive society, and one takes vicarious pleasure in thoroughly enjoying something once forbidden (albeit morally pedestrian in terms of today’s popular music).

 “My Man o’ War” was composed by Spencer Williams, with words by Andy Razaf, and was published in New York at the beginning of 1930.
 Razaf, a prolific lyricist (and interestingly also a member of the deposed royal family of Imerina, now Madagascar), helped to write other songs that Elsie Carlisle sang, including “Ain’t Misbehavin’,” “The Porter’s Love Song,” and “My Handy Man,” the latter being almost as sexually suggestive as “My Man o’ War” (with which it is paired on Filmophone 143).